Privacy Policy

 3.1 Information You Provide Directly

 Account and profile information.
-Email address, display name, profile photo, bio, and optional demographic details you choose to share.
+Email address, display name, profile photo, hometown, bio, optional links to your other profiles (such as LinkedIn, X, TikTok, or a personal website), and any other details you choose to add to your profile.

 Content.Posts, comments, direct messages, photos, poll responses, RSVP responses, bookmarks, and flags.
 Content you post is visible to other members of your neighborhood according to the channel’s visibility rules (see Section 5).